Special Needs Trusts FAQs: Answers for Parents of Children with Special Needs

-What is a special needs trust?
+What is a Special Needs Trust?

-Supplemental Security Income (SSI) and Medicaid are government programs that offer support to disabled individuals.
-SSI is a needs-based program that is only available to people who meet certain income and resource limitations.
+- Medicaid is a health insurance program for low-income individuals.
 In many states, people receiving SSI automatically qualify for Medicaid, which can help pay for expensive medical care.
 Loss of these benefits can be catastrophic.

 Not all trusts will work to preserve a disabled beneficiary’s benefits.
-Support trusts, which direct distributions for the health, welfare, and support of a beneficiary, can disqualify a disabled beneficiary.
+Support trusts – which direct distributions for the health, welfare, and support of a beneficiary – can disqualify a disabled beneficiary.
 This is because the assets in a support trust are counted as the beneficiary’s resource.

 Beneficiaries of properly drafted special needs trusts do not have legal claim to the property in the trust.
 That means that the trust assets are not countable resources and do not affect the beneficiaries’ eligibility for benefits.
 As a result, the beneficiaries can continue receiving government benefits, while still enjoying the benefits of the property in the trust for supplemental needs.